 Creating a Symbol for Your New IPC Compliant Component

 Once you’ve created the footprint for your new component, you’ll need to create a symbol for it so that you can use the component in a schematic.
-First, you’ll need to create a new integrated project.
-Click on File -> New -> Project -> Integrated to load this new project.
+First, you’ll need to create a new integrated library project.
+Click on File -> New -> Project -> Integrated Library to load this new project.
 You’ll then need to add the .PcbLib file you created in the previous section to this project.
-You can drag this file into the integrated project if you still have it open in the navigator, or you can open this file manually.
+You can drag this file into the integrated library project if you still have it open in the navigator, or you can open this file manually.

 The Model Manager dialog in Altium

 The footprint is linked to the schematic by click “Add Footprint”.
-Another window will appear that allows you to select a .PcbLib file from your local machine or from the current integrated project.
+Another window will appear that allows you to select a .PcbLib file from your local machine or from the current integrated library project.
 Since the CustomCQFP.PcbLib file was already added to the project, you can click the “Browse” button and select the CustomCQFP component directly without searching for it on your hard drive.

 Linking your PCB model to your schematic